ottomatica/docable-notebooks/docs/examples/workshops/EngineeringBasics/MarkdownEditors.md

 You can create a new branch using `git branch gh-pages`.
 Do you remember which command we should use to switch branches?

-...

-Use `git checkout gh-pages`.
+Use `git switch gh-pages`.
 You should see that you have switched to the gh-pages branch.
 Confirm with `git branch`.
 You should see an asterisk next to gh-pages.

 Using the stdout redirect operator `>`, you should be able to run `pandoc` again, but write to a new file `index.html`.
 Stage and commit the new file.